Istaroth/agile_radar/README.md

 ## Original version

-The Haufe Technology radar is a fork of the AOE technology radar, that you can find on [https://github.com/AOEpeople/aoe_technology_radar](https://github.com/AOEpeople/aoe_technology_radar).
+The Agile Radar is a form of the [Haufe Technology radar](https://github.com/Haufe-Lexware/aoe_technology_radar) (which again is a fork of the AOE technology radar, that you can find on [https://github.com/AOEpeople/aoe_technology_radar](https://github.com/AOEpeople/aoe_technology_radar).
-Thanks a lot to AOE to provide such a cool tech radar implementation!
+Thanks a lot to those two companies to provide the radar implementation and it's extensions!

 ## Deployment